-It is no news that customers are constantly demanding deeper and more meaningful relationships with their chosen brands.
-That’s why organizations are currently leveraging CRM software to serve their customers better.
+Customers constantly demand deeper and more meaningful relationships with their chosen brands.
+That’s why organizations use CRM software to better serve their customers.

-Today, we’ve put together useful CRM case studies from some of the world’s biggest brands.
-This article highlights CRM case studies uses and vital lessons you can replicate in your business.
+This article compiles practical CRM case studies from some of the world’s biggest brands, highlighting vital lessons you can replicate in your business.

 Before we proceed, let’s look at the meaning of customer relationship management (CRM)